[Date changed—posted 6/27/18 (replaces 7/1/08 edition)]

 b.
 Strategic Planning

-Each center or institute is required to participate in the strategic planning process (refer to OP 10.13 on strategic planning and assessment).
+Each center or institute is required to participate in the strategic planning process (refer to OP 10.13, Strategic Planning and Assessment for Texas Tech University, Including All Academic Programs and Support Operations, on strategic planning and assessment).
 Progress toward accomplishing the center or institute's goals and objectives must be reported annually as part of the strategic planning assessment report.

 A university-recognized center or institute may be proposed for dissolution by the Director at any time through the university official by submitting Attachment B to the VPR.